Death of Maria Fuertes: Events

 On February 4, 2020, in his State of the Union address, President Donald Trump said that "Just 29 days ago, a criminal alien freed by the sanctuary city of New York was charged with the brutal rape and murder of a 92-year-old woman.
 The killer had been previously arrested for assault, but under New York’s sanctuary policies, he was set free.
 If the city had honored ICE’s detainer request, his victim would be alive today.”

+On June 20, 2023, Khan pleaded guilty to killing Fuertes.
+On July 6, 2023, Khan was sentenced to 22 years to life for the murder charge and eight years in prison for the attempted rape charge, with the sentences running concurrently.